LuisPHenriques/Reinforcement-Learning-Blackjack/README.md

     │   │   └── make_dataset.py
     │   │
-    │   ├── features       <- Scripts to turn raw data into features for modeling │   │   └── build_features.py
+    │   ├── features       <- Scripts to turn raw data into features for modeling │   │   └── blackjackutility.py
     │   │
-    │   ├── models         <- Scripts to train models and then use trained models to make │   │   │                 predictions
+    │   ├── models         <- Scripts to train models and then use trained models                       to make predictions │   │   │
-    │   │   ├── predict_model.py
+    │   │   ├── MonteCarlo.py
+    │   │   └── QLearning.py
-    │   │   └── train_model.py
+    │   │   └── Sarsa.py

     │   │
     │   └── visualization  <- Scripts to create exploratory and results oriented visualizations │       └── visualize.py